-You can now use the WPS feature to establish a WiFi connection between your notebook and the Zyxel Device.
+You can now use the WPS feature to establish a WiFi connection between your notebook and the Zyxel Device (see Section 8.5 on page 129).
 Now use the new security settings to connect to the Internet through the Zyxel Device using WiFi.